 A worker's entitlement to paid annual leave starts on the first day of employment and is not subject to a minimum period of employment.

-If the worker’s employment ends (e.g. because they have resigned or you have made them redundant), the worker is entitled to be paid for any leave time that they have not taken.
+If the worker’s employment ends (for example, because they have resigned or you have made them redundant), the worker is entitled to be paid for any leave time that they have not taken.

 The genuinely self-employed do not have the right to any minimum paid holiday entitlement – they can take as little or as much holiday as they choose.
 However, like the minimum wage and auto-enrolment, those that are considered ‘workers’ for employment law purposes do – see our section on employment law status for more information on ‘workers’.

 The entitlement for part-time workers is calculated on a pro-rata basis.
 So if your PA works three days a week, they are entitled to 16.8 days (28 days x 3/5).